sthaid/proj_bb/README.md

 ![plot-rj-vs-planck.png](/assets/plot_rj_vs_planck.png)

-xxxxxxxxxxxxxxxx left off here xxxxxxxxxxxxxxxxxx

 ## Solving the Ultraviolet Catastrophe

-Solved by energy quantization.
+The RJ Law's Ultraviolet Catastrophe is resolved by incorporating energy quantization.

-Fixed value of kt for all mode at all frequencies
-- for low frequencies hf is much smaller than KT
-- for higher frequencies hf becomes similar in value to KT, and show examples of quantization
+Recall that the mode density is a function of wavelength (or frequency), and each mode has a constant energy content equal to KT.

+For example, assuming KT=1000 ...
-At low frequencies, hf is much smaller than KT.
-Thus rounding down to a multiple of hf makes just a small change.
-For example, suppose KT=1000, and a random energy value conforming to this temperature is 977.5, and assuming hf=2; then the 977.5 is rounded down (quantized) to a multiple of 2, and it's new value becomes 976.
+* Low Frequency, hf is much smaller than KT: Rounding down to a multiple of hf makes just a small change.
+For example, KT=1000, and a random energy value conforming to this KT could be 977.5.
+Assuming the low frequency hf value is 2; then the 977.5 is rounded down (quantized) to a multiple of 2.
+It's value changes from 977.5 to 976.

-At high frequencies, again using KT=1000 and the random energy value of 977.5; but now at the higher frequency suppose hf=500; this time the 977.5 will be rounded down (quantized) to a multiple of 500, and it's new value becomes 500.
+* High Frequency, hf is close to KT: Rounding down to a multiple of hf makes a large change.
+For example, KT=1000, and a random energy value conforming to this KT could be 977.5.
+Assuming the high frequency hf value is 500; then the 977.5 is rounded down (quantized) to a multiple of 500.
+It's value changes from 977.5 to 500.

 ## My Black Body Calculation

+xxxxxxxxxxxxxxxx left off here xxxxxxxxxxxxxxxxxx xxxxxxxxxxxxxxxx left off here xxxxxxxxxxxxxxxxxx xxxxxxxxxxxxxxxx left off here xxxxxxxxxxxxxxxxxx

 This program attempts to incorporate energy quantization into the Rayleigh-Jeans Law.